Utzu02/Warrify/readme.md

 - **Gmail scan returns 401** – the session lost its access token; re-run `/gmail-config` → “Start Gmail import.”
 - **PDF rejected** – the heuristic/AI requires at least three warranty-like signals.
 Adjust the prompt in `gmailCrud.js` or skip DeepSeek in development.
 - **Large attachments** – Gmail API limits download sizes; keep `maxResults` reasonable (1–50 as enforced in the UI).
-- **Mongo duplicates** – `WarrantyDocument` hashes the PDF contents to avoid saving the same warranty twice.

 ## License
 MIT License – see the repository for details.